Fine dissipative properties of Euler solutions with measure first derivatives: Background and heuristics

 \subsection{BD velocity fields}

 The arguments in \cites{DR00, CET94} can be generalized to the case of bounded solutions with symmetric gradient in $L^1$ or continuous solutions with measure symmetric gradient (see e.g. \cite{DRInvN24}).
 Moreover, using a radial kernel in \eqref{eq: DR approx}, in \cite{DRInvN24}*{Corollary 4.2} it is shown that for solutions in $L^\infty_{x,t} \cap L^1_t BD_x$, the dissipation is controlled by the singular part of the symmetric gradient of the velocity field.
 Then, under additional assumptions on the geometric structure of the symmetric singular gradient, it is possible to conclude that $\D \equiv 0$ (see \cite{DRInvN24}*{Corollary 1.4}).
 In \cref{thm: main BD}, the unconditioned $BD$ case is addressed, concluding the analysis started in \cite{DRInvN24}.
 This also provides an energy conservation result in a critical class where only an assumption on the \emph{longitudinal structure function exponents} is made\footnote{Longitudinal and absolute structure function exponents are used in the theory of intermittency, see e.g. \cite{DRDrIsInv25} for further discussions.
-In view of \eqref{eq: char of BD}, $BD$ vector fields correspond to the first order \emph{longitudinal} structure function exponent $\zeta_1^{\parallel} = 1$, whereas $BV$ vector fields correspond to the first order \emph{absolute} structure function exponent $\zeta_1 = 1$ by \eqref{eq: char of BV}. }.
+In view of \eqref{eq: char of BD}, $BD$ vector fields correspond to the first order \emph{longitudinal} structure function exponent $\zeta_1^{\parallel} = 1$, whereas $BV$ vector fields correspond to the first order \emph{absolute} structure function exponent $\zeta_1 = 1$ by \eqref{eq: char of BV}.}.

-In this case, it is not clear how to adapt known techniques from the linear setting, since the renormalization theory for the transport equation with $BD$ vector fields is open in full generality. \footnote{For instance, the Alberti--Ambrosio optimization procedure is not available in this setting.
-Indeed, in order to exploit the $BD$ regularity we are forced to use radial kernel, whereas the optimization proposed in \cite{Ambr04} requires to use anisotropic kernels.} See e.g. \cites{ACM05, Cr09} for partial results and further discussions.
-The proof of \cref{thm: main BD} is specific for the Euler nonlinearity.
+In this case, it is not clear how to adapt known techniques from the linear setting, since the renormalization theory for the transport equation with $BD$ vector fields is open in full generality\footnote{For instance, the Alberti--Ambrosio optimization procedure is not available in this setting.
+Indeed, in order to exploit the $BD$ regularity, we are forced to use radial kernels, whereas the optimization proposed in \cite{Ambr04} requires one to use anisotropic kernels.}.
+See e.g. \cites{ACM05, Cr09} for partial results and further discussions.
+The proof of \cref{thm: main BD} is specific for Euler nonlinearity.
 A careful analysis of the blow up of $BD$ vector fields and the divergence-free condition are required.
-Given a radial convolution kernel $\rho$, after some manipulation on the Constantin--E--Titi formula \eqref{eq: CET approx}, we write
+Given a radial convolution kernel $\rho$, after some manipulations of the Constantin--E--Titi formula \eqref{eq: CET approx}, we write